Bias of Priene: Life

 Bias was born at Priene (modern-day Güllübahçe, Turkey) in Ionia and was active in the sixth century BC.
 He was the son of Teautames and a younger contemporary of Solon.
 He is said to have been descended from the Thebans who founded Priene; claims of Theban lineage were common among the Ionian aristocracy at the time.
 The exact span of Bias's life is unclear, as he has been described in the context of the Second Messenian War in the mid-7th century, the reign of the Lydian king Alyattes in the early-6th century, and the conquests of the Akkadian Empire in the mid-6th century.
 Diogenes Laertius reports that Duris of Samos called Bias a labourer while others described Bias as wealthy.
 As with other figures of this period, the distinction between historical events and legend is not always clear.

 Bias is one of the four people who are consistently grouped as one of the Seven Sages of Greece, being named by Plato and Diogenes Laertius, among others.
-He was not a statesmen like many of the other Sages, but he was active in politics as an advocate.
+He was not a statesman like many of the other Sages, but he was active in politics as an advocate.
 He offered legal services for those who had been wronged, without requiring payment.

 Bias traveled to Samos as an envoy to advocate for Priene in a territorial dispute between the two cities.
 He argued that the Batinetis belonged to Priene because it had been taken from them by the Cimmerians before it was captured by Samos.
 His argument was unsuccessful, and the mediator ruled in favour of Samos.
 Of the stories depicting Bias, his role as envoy is the most confidently determined to be true.
 This is the earliest known example of mediation, as opposed to arbitration, being used to end a conflict in ancient Greece.

 According to Herodotus, Bias proposed a mass migration of the Ionians to create a unified settlement in Sardinia so they would be safe from attacks by Persia.
 Bias is among the earliest figures known to have discussed the Ionians as a single group.
 Herodotus also said that either Bias or Pittacus of Mytilene convinced the Lydian king Croesus not to build a fleet of ships to wage naval war with Greece, warning him that the seafaring Greeks would have the advantage.